108 E. Main Street,

 The State Theatre opened March 16, 1939 with Eleanor Powell in “Honolulu”.
 It served the West End of Endicott, home of the Endicott-Johnson Shoe Factory.
-The theatre was built with Art Deco fluorishes in the auditorium, and an Art Deco style facade.
+The theatre was built with Art Deco style fluorishes in the auditorium, and an Art Deco style facade.

 There was a sign on the side of the building that said “THEATRE OF DISTINCTION” but for the last 5 or 6 years of its life the “F” in “OF” fell off, so it was the “THEATRE O DISTINCTION”.